 - If a report is taken by the Hotline worker, an investigation is usually commenced within 24 hours.
 A written confirmation of the verbal report must be supplied, using DCFS’ Written Confirmation of Suspected Child Abuse/Neglect CANTS 5 form.The completed CANTS 5 Form should be sent within 48 hours of the initial report to the nearest local DCFS office by U.S. mail with postage prepaid.
 The location of the nearest DCFS office is available on the DCFS website at http://www.state.il.us/dcfs.

 - In cases where the individual suspected of abuse or neglect is an employee, volunteer, or student and where an incident occurred on college property or took place in connection with a college-sponsored or recognized program or activity, the reporter is required to notify the College as noted above.
-In the event that the individual suspected of abuse is the reporter’s supervisor or dean/instructor/coordinator, the reporter shall directly notify a member of the Behavioral Intervention Team.
-Should the individual suspected of abuse or neglect be the associate VP, human resources, a copy of the CANTS 5 form shall be given to the associate VP, student services.
+In the event that the individual suspected of abuse is the reporter’s supervisor or dean/associate dean/instructor/coordinator/VP, the reporter shall directly notify a member of the Behavioral Intervention Team.
+Should the individual suspected of abuse or neglect be the Director, Human Resources, a copy of the CANTS 5 form shall be given to the VP, Student Development and Support Services.

 What is abuse?